 But, do save proof of purchase information on every transaction

 It is best practice to have information to reference a card not present purchase by in case something happens.
 For example, if someone is disputing a charge, you can provide the bank with proof that the purchase was made rightfully.
-By taking this information at the same time of the purchase and storing it accordingly, you will be one step closer to protecting your business from friendly fraud.
+By taking and storing credit card information responsibly, you will be one step closer to protecting your business from friendly fraud.

 Examples of information that you can keep track of is:

 - The date and time the order was placed

 - The total amount charged for the transaction

 Sending confirmation receipts and tracking all packages sent are other great options for proactively keeping track of CNP transactions.

 2. Provide your contact information… on everything